TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-03-03-custom-phpstan-rules-to-improve-every-symfony-project.md

 id: 428
 title: "Custom PHPStan Rules to Improve Every Symfony project"
 perex: |
     Using PHPStan is not just about getting to level 8 with less than 100 ignored cases.
-Yes, there are also [official extensions](https://packagist.org/?query=phpstan%2Fphpstan-) that improve type support of e.g. Symfony, Doctrine and Laravel projects.
+Yes, there are also [official extensions](https://packagist.org/?query=phpstan%2Fphpstan-) that improve the type support of Symfony, Doctrine, and Laravel projects.

-    But there are more rules needed to get our PHP project into future proof state.
+    But more rules are needed to get our PHP project into a future-proof state.

     **It takes less effort than getting to level 5 and we can use them since day one**.
 That's why I love them so much.
 ---